Cannabis Facility Construction — Nationwide

 Design & Engineering

-Architectural design for cultivation layouts, processing flow, and dispensary experience.
-MEP engineering for CEA-grade HVAC, electrical panels (800A–4000A), dehumidification, CO2 supplementation, and NEC-compliant C1D1 rooms.
+Architectural design for cultivation layouts and processing flow.
+MEP engineering for CEA-grade HVAC, electrical panels, dehumidification, and NEC-compliant C1D1 rooms.

 Structure & Envelope

-PEMB, tilt-up, or conventional steel per IBC.
+PEMB, tilt-up, or conventional steel.
 IMP installation from PermaTherm, Kingspan, or Metl-Span for thermally sealed grow environments.

 HVAC & Environmental Controls

 Split DX, chilled water, or VRF systems sized for lighting heat loads.
-Dehumidification (standalone or integrated).
-Odor control carbon filtration.
-CO2 injection.
-Multi-zone environmental monitoring.
-Designed per ASHRAE standards.
+Dehumidification, odor control carbon filtration, CO2 injection, and multi-zone environmental monitoring.

 Extraction & Processing

-C1D1-rated hydrocarbon extraction rooms with blast-resistant construction, explosion-proof fixtures per NEC Article 500, gas detection, dedicated exhaust.
+C1D1-rated hydrocarbon extraction rooms with blast-resistant construction, explosion-proof fixtures, gas detection, dedicated exhaust.
 CO2 and ethanol extraction labs.
-Post-processing, packaging, and cold storage for concentrates.
+Post-processing and cold storage.

 Commissioning & Licensing

-HVAC balancing, environmental control validation, security system testing, seed-to-sale tracking integration, state licensing inspections, and certificate of occupancy.
-TCG's owner's rep coordinates final approvals.
+HVAC balancing, environmental control validation, security system testing, seed-to-sale tracking integration, state licensing inspections.
+TCG’s owner’s rep coordinates final approvals.

 Cannabis Facilities We Build